What Does the FTC Do with Your Personal Information?

 - to file a complaint or seek help for possible consumer fraud or identity theft.

-- to file a public comment or participate in a rulemaking or a workshop.
+- to file a public comment or participate in a rulemaking, workshop, or community engagement project.

 When we contact you...